 Thorns, spines, and prickles are terms you may see used interchangeably to describe the sharp projections on plants that protect them from being eaten by herbaceous animals.
 There are, however, botanical differences between these projections.
-Thorns are a modification of a stem or branch, which means they can be branched or not, have leaves or not, and they arise from a bud (Figure 3–24). .
-A black locust tree (Robinia pseudoacacia) has thorns.
+Thorns are a modification of a stem or branch, which means they can be branched or not, have leaves or not, and they arise from a bud (Figure 3–24).
+A honey locust tree (Gleditsia triacanthos) has thorns.
 Spines are modified leaves, leaflets, petioles, or stipules (Figure 3–25).
-Blackberries and wintergreen barberry (Berberis juliane) have spines.
+Wintergreen barberry (Berberis juliane) has spines.
 Despite the adage, every rose does not have thorns.
-The sharp projections on roses are modified epidural cells called prickles.
+The sharp projections on roses (Rosa) and blackberries (Rubus) are are modified epidural cells called prickles.
 Prickles can occur anywhere along the plant and are much easier to remove than thorns or spines (Figure 3–26).

 A bud is an undeveloped shoot from which new leaves or flower parts arise.
 Buds of trees and shrubs of the temperate zone typically develop a protective outer layer of small, leathery bud scales.
 Annual plants and herbaceous perennials have naked buds in which the outer leaves are green and somewhat succulent.
 Buds are named by their location on the stem surface (Figure 3–27).
 Terminal buds are those located at the end of a stem.
 Lateral buds occur on the sides of the stem.
 Most lateral buds grow in the axil of a leaf (the small angle between the plant's stem and the leaf attachment) and are called axillary buds.
 In some instances, more than one bud is formed.
 Adventitious buds are those that arise at sites other than in the terminal or axillary positions.
 Adventitious buds may develop from the internode of the stem, at the edge of a leaf blade, from callus tissue at the cut end of a stem or root, or laterally—from a plant’s roots.